-CROCUS is a prototype expert tool that simulates the energy consumption per end-use (lighting, heating, etc) of a city, optimizes district heating, and provides cost/benefit analysis of different refurbishment strategies.
-The tool aims at helping the technical departments of cities in their planning of long-term refurbishment plans.
+CROCUS (deCision suppoRt fOr distriCt refUrbiShment) is a prototype tool that helps simulate the energy use of a city’s building stock and provides a cost/benefit analysis of different refurbishment strategies.
+The tool aims to help the technical departments of cities in the elaboration of long-term refurbishment plans.

-CROCUS is developed by TECHNOFI, CSTB and RISE, combining several ‘software bricks’:
+CROCUS was developed by Sinfonia partners DOWEL, CSTB and RISE, combining several software bricks (described below):

-As major output, CROCUS provides a cost/benefit analysis comparing the investment cost of the retrofitting strategies, the related potential energy and CO₂ savings to be achieved, and associated economic gain.
+As its main output, CROCUS provides a cost/benefit analysis comparing the investment costs of different retrofitting strategies, the related energy and CO₂ savings potential, and associated economic indicators.

 2017 International Conference on Engineering, Technology and Innovation, Y. Nzengue; A. du Boishamon; K. Laffont-Eloire; V. Partenay; Y. Abdelouadoud; P. Zambelli; V. D’Alonzo; R. Vaccaro